tef/arson/README.md

  - int/float numbers (unary plus or minus, allowleading zeros, hex, octal, and binary integer liters)
  - Tagged literals: `@name [1,2,3]` for any other type of value.

  Errors are fatal.
-A record with duplicate keys, or a string too long, or a number to big to represent MUST cause the parse to fail outright.
+A record with duplicate keys, or a string too long, or a number too big to represent MUST cause the parse to fail outright.

 # ARSON Object Model and Syntax